Click each faculty member’s name for more detailed information.

 4. Assess the flux of dissolved material into the aquifer from the oceans and discharging from the aquifers to the coastal zones and the impacts of these fluxes on water quality in the aquifers and estuaries.

 Expertise: Andrea Dutton is a carbonate geochemist with particular interest in paleoclimate and paleo sea level applications.
-She is an Assistant Professor in UF’s Department of Geological Sciences.
-She teaches courses in isotope geochemistry, oceanography, geochemical oceanography, and marine sciences.
-She is also a co-leader of PALSEA, an international working group funded by PAGES/WUN to explore the geologic record for empirical constraints on future sea level rise.
-More information can be found here.
+At the time of this cohort she was an Assistant Professor in UF’s Department of Geological Sciences.
+She taught courses in isotope geochemistry, oceanography, geochemical oceanography, and marine sciences.
+She was co-leader of PALSEA, an international working group funded by PAGES/WUN to explore the geologic record for empirical constraints on future sea level rise.

 Goals of the Sea Level Component: Evaluate the magnitude and timing of past sea level change in Florida and the broader region, including the Caribbean, to assess rates of sea level rise and patterns of inundation.